LucDuponcheelAtGitHub/PSBP/README.md

 given a meaningful name.
 For example `λ x => x * x` can be given the meaningful name `square`.
 Of course functions and programs can also be looked at as operational artifacts.
 Just like functions, programs, by, somehow, running them, transform an initial value to a final value, but, somehow running them may perform side effects along the way.
 The "somehow" in the previous sentence is important, because it depends on the materialization corresponding to instances of the type constructor classes in terms of whose members the programs (recall, more precisely, program specificaton) have been written.

-By the way, a value can be an atomic-value or a composite-value, repesented as a (nested) tuple.
+By the way, a value can be an basic-value or a composite-value, repesented as a (nested) tuple.
 As such values are components of a component system.

 It is more natural to think denotationally, about "what", than to think operationally, about "how".